-This condition is most common in women who have given birth vaginally, but women who have never given birth can also develop a prolapsed uterus.
+This condition is most common in women who have given birth vaginally, but women who have never given birth can also develop a prolapsed uterus in some cases.

-Causes of prolapsed uterus include:
+The most common causes of prolapsed uterus include:

-- An instrument-assisted delivery (such as a forceps or vacuum-assisted birth)
+- An instrument-assisted delivery (such as a forceps- or vacuum-assisted birth)